dip-proto/fastly.js/TECHNICAL_DETAILS.md

   - `randomstr`: Generates a random string of a specified length with an optional custom character set
 - Added comprehensive tests for all random functions
 - Ensured that seeded functions produce consistent results with the same seed
+- Implemented proper error handling for invalid inputs (e.g., probabilities outside the 0-1 range)
+- Optimized random number generation for performance

+### Table Functions Status

+- Table functions have not been implemented yet.
+The following functions are planned:
+  - `table.lookup`: Looks up a key in a table and returns its value as a string
+  - `table.lookup_bool`: Looks up a key in a table and returns its value as a boolean
+  - `table.lookup_integer`: Looks up a key in a table and returns its value as an integer
+  - `table.lookup_float`: Looks up a key in a table and returns its value as a float
+  - `table.contains`: Checks if a key exists in a table
+- The implementation will include support for edge dictionaries and key-value lookups
+- This is a lower priority task that will be addressed in future development

 ### ACL Implementation